aleshaleksey/fansys23/02-base-rules.md

 - Modifiers can come from passive abilities.
 - Modifiers from templates and size ALWAYS stack with other modifiers.
 - Modifiers cannot usually come from conditions.
-- Modifiers can NEVER come directly from active martial or supernatural (spells) abilities (although use of such abilities can induce conditions, which might provide penalties).
+- Modifiers cannot, as a rule, come directly from active martial or supernatural (spells) abilities (although use of such abilities can induce conditions, which might provide penalties).

 ___
 ## Time